Atomistica/atomistica/doc/standalone.md

 Note that the file names cannot be changed.
 Trajectories are typically written in a file named `traj.nc`.
 (The extension depends on the file type.)
 Energies are written to the file `ener.out`.

+## Integrators, thermostats and barostats

+The simulation carries out by default a NVE run with a Velocity-Verlet integrator.
+You can explicitly specify

+    Verlet { };

+in the input file, but this corresponds to the default setting.
+(You should see this section in the output file `md.out` if no integrator is specified in the input file.)

+The only other integrators available are Langevin integrators.
+There is `Langevin`, `Langevin1D`, `LocalLangevin` and `LocalLangevin1D`.
+The `1D` integrators thermalize only in one Cartesian direction.
+The `Local` integrators apply a different per atom temperature and dissipation, as specified in the `atoms.dat` file.
+The standard `Langevin` applies the same parameters (supplied in the simulation control file) to all atoms.

+Other thermostats that are implemented are:
+* `BerendsenT`: Berendsen thermostat
+* `PetersT`:    Peters thermostat that implements the DPD equations of motion
+* `SlidingT`:   A Langevin thermostat that removes the relative velocity of two rigidly sliding boundaries.
+Has to be used in conjuction with `SlidingP` (see below).

+In addition to thermostats, the following barostats exist:
+* `AndersenP`:  Andersen barostat
+* `BerendsenP`: Berendsen barostat
+* `SlidingP`:   Pressure control for sliding friction simulations